PREVENTION

 Help us keep Okanagan waters zebra and quagga mussel free!

-If you know someone who boats, fishes and travels in and out of our valley with their boat or other water recreation equipment, ask what they’re doing to help prevent the spread.
-Make sure they follow the “Clean, Drain, Dry” protocol, and are stopping at watercraft inspection stations.
+If someone you know boats, fishes, and/or travels in and out of the Okanagan valley with their boat or other water recreation equipment, ask what they’re doing to help prevent the spread.
+Follow the “Clean, Drain, Dry” protocol, and stop at all watercraft inspection stations along the route.

 Prevent aquatically transmitted species

-If you, or someone you know, takes watercraft south for the winter, or brings water toys from the East Coast as part of your Okanagan vacation plans, get informed and Don’t Move A Mussel!
+If you, or someone you know, takes watercraft south for the winter, or brings water toys from Manitoba, Ontario, Quebec or the United States as part of your Okanagan vacation plans, get informed and Don’t Move A Mussel!

 When bringing your watercraft (e.g. regular and inflatable boats, kayaks, canoes and paddleboards) into the Okanagan, be sure to stop at all watercraft inspection stations along your route.
-And, when leaving a waterbody, make sure to clean, drain and dry your watercraft, and other water-related gear, to protect our lakes.
-If possible, avoid launching in more than one waterbody per day to allow the watercraft and gear to dry.
+And, when leaving a waterbody, make sure to Clean, Drain Dry your watercraft, and other water-related gear, to protect our lakes.

 Lastly, live zebra mussels have been found in moss (Marimo) balls that were imported from Ukraine into North America.
 Moss balls are commonly sold in pet and garden stores.